 Check out the pro tips scattered throughout this guide.
 These were written by Osteohustle’s other half, Emma.
 Many people don’t know this but before working in care and for Osteohustle, Emma was an actor and even featured as a nurse in Hacksaw Ridge!
 Get the inside knowledge and learn from a real-life pro!

 So, let’s learn how to be a confident osteopath on camera.

 The greatest osteopaths in the world never stop learning.
 If you’re looking to feed your brain with the best clinic-building methods, you need to read The Hustle.
 Every week you’ll get the latest ethical and effective business strategies specifically for osteopaths.
 The Hustle is confined to a maximum of 30 words, so it’s perfect for on-the-go osteopaths.
 Subscribe today for free!

 By downloading this ebook and subscribing to The Hustle, you agree to our term’s and conditions.
 We’ll never send spam.

 Putting on clothes you feel confident in is like putting on a suit of armour.
 Start looking so you can feel good behind the camera.
 It’s a great way to start things off.

 Pro Tip: Steer clear of stripes as they can come up fuzzy on screen.

-Put a brightly coloured sticker about 0.5 centimeters above your camera to keep your eyes focused on that area.
+Put a brightly coloured sticker about 0.5 centimetres above your camera to keep your eyes focused on that area.

 Pro Tip: Never look directly into the camera, it looks unnatural to people watching you.
 It also stops you from looking like you’re presenting the news.

 Create a general outline using bullet points.
-This means that you don’t have a full script and you’ll have more flexibility of how you want to get your point across.
+This means that you don’t have a full script and you’ll have more flexibility in how you want to get your point across.